 But this 60k race in Central Park is a whole ‘nother story: it typically has only 300 or so determined people (mostly men under 40) and no throngs of adoring crowds to cheer you on (but lots of curious tourists).
 Some experts in the medical community even feel running such long distances can wreak havoc with your body.

 That didn’t seem to stop these runners.
-Impressed, we watched a bit until talk focused on what to eat for dinner.
+Impressed, we watched a bit until talk turned to what to eat for dinner.

 A month later, I turned 60, which opened up a whole new world of questions for me, including: “Should I run that 60k next year while I’m still 60?”